Maintain Quality & Safety

 |Bread & Cakes

-Store breads & cakes at room temperature.
+Store bread & cakes at room temperature.
 Storing in the refrigerator promotes staling.
-Use within 3-7 days or freeze.
+Use within 3-7 days or 3 months if stored frozen.

 |Bread Crumbs||4 months|